Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

 Example of a calculation which populates the data model mentioned in the example above:

-Example of a calculation which populates the datamodel mentioned in the example above:

 ```c#
 public async Task<bool> ProcessDataRead(Instance instance, Guid? dataId, object data)